dpck/src/README.md

  <tr></tr>
  <tr>
   <td>
    The name of the file where to save sources after each pass.
-Useful when there's a bug in GCC.
+Useful when there's a potential bug in <em>GCC</em>.
   </td>
  </tr>
  <tr>